 Items that the contractor specifically excluded in their bid submission and which were included as exclusions in the contract document.

 This could include the country declaring a special holiday.
 Changed legislation could also result in a change in the building materials which might not, for instance, comply with new fire legislation.

 National strikes, work stoppages or a disruption which causes the contractor’s employees to stop working, or impacts the supply of critical materials, such as fuel.
 This could also include disruption by the customer’s employees which interrupts progress on the construction project.

 19. Late delivery

 Customer supplied equipment or materials arriving late, being damaged when they arrive on the project, or not being fit for purpose.

 Errors on customer issued drawings which either result in work being redone or causes delays while clashes, missing information and problems are resolved.

 21. Drawing coordination problems

-Frequently Architect’s and Engineer’s drawings have conflicting information, or the mechanical, electrical and plumbing drawings have clashing services or utilities.
+Frequently Architect and Engineer drawings have conflicting information, or the mechanical, electrical and plumbing drawings have clashing services or utilities.
 Sometimes the designers haven’t allowed for the utility services, so holes have to be cored through concrete slabs or broken through walls.
 All of this rework and these clashes create delays and additional costs.

-The customer failing to obtain statutory permits which prevents the contractor from carrying out work.
+The customer failing to obtain statutory permits that prevent the contractor from carrying out work.